 Ask Your Vet First

-If you make any changes to your cat’s diet, remember to gradually phase in the new food and continue to serve the old familiar for an interim period.
+And when making any dietary changes for your animals, it’s important to remember to gradually phase in the new food and continue to serve the old familiar for an interim period.

 No Human Food